Cocaine is now a widely used drug, down to its accessibility and normalisation rates.

 However, as consumption levels increase, as tolerances develop, this removal process will begin to take longer, down to higher traces of cocaine.

 Metabolites can remain in your system for some time.
-Although there are a number of factors that can impact how long cocaine stays in your system, if chronic consuming is taking place, there is a high chance that a prolonged removal period will be experienced.
+Although there are a number of factors that can impact how long cocaine stays in your system, if chronic consumption is taking place, there is a high chance that a prolonged removal period will be experienced.

 To answer the question of ‘how long does cocaine stay in your system?’, there are a number of tests that can indicate this, by considering each common metabolite.